degenbuilder7/pharos-forge/README.md

 # PharosForge: Visual Drag and Drop Smart Contract Builder tool for Pharos Network

 ## Tagline
-**Empowering Developers to Create, Deploy, and Manage Smart Contracts Effortlessly.**
+**Empowering Developers to Create, Deploy, and Manage Smart Contracts on Pharos Effortlessly.**

 ## Description
 PharosForge is a powerful, user-friendly application for building, deploying, and managing smart contracts on the Pharos Network.
 This visual drag-and-drop interface allows developers to create complex smart contract workflows with minimal coding knowledge.